Este artículo está también disponible en / This post is also available in: Spanish

 Left: Richard Martinez, IDB Vice President for Countries | Center: Maria Camila Uribe, IDB Cities Network Coordinator | Right: Benigno Lopez, IDB Vice President for Sectors and Knowledge with a municipal leader

-At the IDB we will continue working to promote the leadership of cities in the action against climate change.
-If you enjoyed this blog, we encourage you to register here to receive our monthly newsletter and not miss any blogs, courses and publications from the IDB Housing and Urban Development Division.
+At the IDB, we remain dedicated to promoting cities as leaders in the fight against climate change.
+If you found this blog insightful, we invite you to register here for our monthly newsletter to stay updated on our latest blogs, courses, and publications from the IDB Housing and Urban Development Division.

 Leave a Reply